Country Joe and the Fish: Aftermath and reunions

-McDonald pursued his solo recording career, which spans over 30 albums, and remains an active anti-war campaigner.
-He has also appeared in every Woodstock reunion festival since 1979.
-Melton performed solo as well, under the moniker "The Fish", and later became a member of the Bay Area supergroup, Dinosaurs, in the 1980s.
+McDonald pursued his solo recording career, which spans over 30 albums and remained an active anti-war campaigner.
+He also appeared in every Woodstock reunion festival since 1979.
+Melton performed solo as well, under the moniker "The Fish" and later became a member of the Bay Area supergroup, Dinosaurs, in the 1980s.
 Since 1982, Melton was able to practice law in California and became a Public Defender of Yolo County, California until his retirement in June 2009.
 Country Joe and the Fish members sporadically reconvene, most notably when the classic 1967 lineup recorded Reunion in 1977.
 The lineup, except Melton, came together again as the Country Joe Band in 2004.
 In the same year, the group resumed touring, released the Barthol-penned single, "Cakewalk to Baghdad", and the live album Live in Berkeley.
 Though the Country Joe Band disbanded in 2006, some of the members still occasionally tour together.

-Barthol died on February 20, 2023.
+Hirsh died on August 17, 2021, at age 81.
+Barthol died on February 20, 2023, at age 75.